-Revising and understanding huge amounts of information in the A-Level course can be difficult.
+Revising and understanding vast amounts of information in the A-Level course can be difficult.
 With our Summary Grids, you can learn entire topics using a single page.

 Our Summary Grids are written for both Edexcel and AQA courses.

-While we work on updating our Summary Grids, at the moment we have published our Key Thinker grids for both Core and Non-Core Political Ideas, including Conservatism, Liberalism, Socialism, Anarchism, Ecologism, Feminism, Multiculturalism and Nationalism.
+While we work on updating our Summary Grids, we have published our Key Thinker grids for both Core and Non-Core Political Ideas, including Conservatism, Liberalism, Socialism, Anarchism, Ecologism, Feminism, Multiculturalism and Nationalism.

 A Level Politics Summary Grids

 Who are the A Level Politics Key Thinkers?

 As part of your study of politics, you will encounter 20 key thinkers (21 for AQA), and you need to memorise what part of the ideology they wrote about, how they influenced the ideology and some key texts.
 You must know the following key thinkers and texts:

 - Edmund Burke, Reflections on the Revolution in France (1790)